Shareholders' agreement: single majority owner retains control

 - Money back guarantee

 A shareholders agreement is an essential document to have in place.
 It takes over where company law stops - confirming the rights of the shareholders against one another and against other stakeholders in the business (particularly directors).
 It sets out how the shareholders intend the company should be operated.

-It is suitable for companies of all sizes and in all industries, and where all or some shareholders are also directors.
+The document is suitable for companies of all sizes and in all industries.

 No other shareholders’ agreements for sale on the Internet are so comprehensive in their cover of legal issues, and the drafting explanations and tips supplied.
 In many areas, we give you complete alternative paragraphs and explain in the notes when each will be the most suitable for you.